Biden signs historic legislation to enshrine marriage equality

 Same-sex marriage has been legal nationwide since the Supreme Court’s 2015 ruling in Obergefell v.
 Hodges.

-The new law enshrines federal protections for same-sex couples, requiring that the federal government and all states recognize marriages if the pair was wed in a state where the union was legal.
+The new law enshrines federal protections for same-sex couples, requiring that the federal government and all states recognize any marriage that occurred in a state where the union was legal.
 It also cements protections for interracial couples.

 And it repeals of the 1996 Defense of Marriage Act, which recognized marriage as “only a legal union between one man and one woman as husband and wife.”